AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/cloud-manager/ai-assistant-in-aem.md

     The GenAI Rider is a legal agreement between a customer and Adobe, required to use most AI and agentic capabilities.
 Contact Adobe Customer Care to learn more. -->

-1. Der AEM-Administrator konfiguriert den KI-Assistenten für die Verwendung in der Organisation.
+1. AEM Admin konfiguriert den KI-Assistenten für die Verwendung in der Organisation.
 Siehe [Konfigurieren des KI-Assistenten in AEM](/help/implementing/cloud-manager/ai-assistant-in-aem-admin.md).

 <!--
 >[!IMPORTANT]
->Be sure you have reviewed and submitted the user agreement so Adobe can enable the AI Assistant feature for you to test out and participate in the private beta program.
+>Be sure you have reviewed and submitted the user agreement so Adobe can enable AI Assistant feature for you to test out and participate in the private beta program.
 >
 >For any questions, send an email to [Grp-AEMAIASSISTANT@adobe.com](mailto:Grp-AEMAIASSISTANT@adobe.com) from your email address associated with your Adobe ID. -->